PauloMartin90/TheTraveler3649/README.md

 ```
 </details>

-u/throawaylien claimed aliens would make contact with earth on either 8th or 18th July 2021
+u/throawaylien claimed aliens would make contact with earth on either `July 8 2021` or `July 18 2021`

 > They will make contact with Earth on a wide scale in 2021.
 That's the year when they'll land here, or colonize, or whatever.
 I'm not exactly sure what their plan is.
 They don't seem to be evil or dangerous.